-From the workplace, to personal interactions, the ability to make a sound decision can lead to better outcomes in nearly every sphere of life.
-But if you’ve ever wondered about what exactly is happening in the brain to inform our decision making process, you’re not alone.
+From the workplace, to personal interactions, the ability to make a good decision can lead to better outcomes in nearly every sphere of life.

 By studying how people make decisions, we understand our own minds a bit better.
 And that gives us a leg up on how to improve them.

-At this point, there’s a growing body of research that examines not just how we make our decisions, but also uncovers that there are two types of decision making processes that many of us are unaware that we possess.
+At this point, there’s a growing body of research that shows there are two types of decision making that we need to take into account when considering ways to improve our decision making skills.

 In their paper, Dual process theories of higher cognition: Advancing the debate, published in Perspectives on Psychological Science, Jonathan Evans and Keith Stanovich discuss the scientific literature surrounding the idea of dual processes in decision making and reasoning.